-BLM boondocking tips to keep you out of trouble
+Tips to keep you out of trouble when boondocking on public lands

 By Bob Difley

-Most boondockers know about the BLM’s Long Term Visitor Areas (LTVA) near popular snowbird locations in Southern California and Arizona.
+Most boondockers know about the Bureau of Land Management’s (BLM) Long Term Visitor Areas (LTVA) near popular snowbird locations in Southern California and Arizona.
 But boondocking is also permitted on most BLM land, even if it is not a designated camping or dispersed camping area.

 The rule as it now exists allows you to camp/boondock anywhere on BLM land unless expressly prohibited by signs or fences.

-But that doesn’t mean you can just go tearing off across the desert mowing down cacti and smashing wildlife burrows–not that too many RVers would do that in their expensive rigs.
-To keep the rangers off your back, and to set a good example for RVers and RVing in general, follow these common sense tips–not only to avoid trouble with authorities but also to keep yourself out of trouble.
+But that doesn’t mean you can just go tearing off across the desert mowing down cacti and smashing wildlife burrows – not that too many RVers would do that in their expensive rigs.
+To keep the rangers off your back, and to set a good example for RVers and RVing in general, follow these common sense tips – not only to avoid trouble with authorities but also to keep yourself out of trouble.

-- Drive only on established roads
+- Drive only on established roads.

 - If a road looks like it is not maintained or well used, best to avoid it rather than to get stuck a mile or so in.